-- (c) Travel expenses for immediate family members to travel out of town to attend the victim's funeral may be considered for reimbursement.
-Eligible funeral travel expenses shall be reimbursed at the current State of Alabama per diem rate, and airline tickets or mileage at the State of Alabama's current rate for state employees. - (d) In order to qualify for reimbursement for out of town travel, the destination must be greater than ten miles from the home of the person requesting compensation. - (e) Rental Cars.
+(c) Travel expenses for immediate family members to travel out of town to attend the victim's funeral may be considered for reimbursement.
+Eligible funeral travel expenses shall be reimbursed at the current State of Alabama per diem rate, and airline tickets or mileage at the State of Alabama's current rate for state employees.

+(d) In order to qualify for reimbursement for out of town travel, the destination must be greater than ten miles from the home of the person requesting compensation.

+(e) Rental Cars.
 In instances in which the person requesting compensation has rented an automobile for eligible travel expenses, the person may be reimbursed for mileage or a daily rental car fee of \$35.
-Under no circumstances shall the requesting person receive both. - (16) Property Reimbursement and Replacement.
+Under no circumstances shall the requesting person receive both.

+(16) Property Reimbursement and Replacement.
 Eligible damaged property may be replaced or restored to its condition immediately prior to victimization.
 Stolen property shall not be eligible for reimbursement.
-In order for damaged property to be eligible for reimbursement it must be listed in the law enforcement incident/offense report. - 1) The maximum award for property reimbursement and replacement is \$2,000 per claim. - 2) The claimant shall provide estimates or receipts for the damaged property for which reimbursement is requested. - 3) The maximum reimbursement for damaged clothing is \$500.
+Compensation may be awarded for eligible property taken as evidence by law enforcement.
+In order for damaged property to be eligible for reimbursement it must be listed in the law enforcement incident/offense report.

+The maximum award for property reimbursement and replacement is \$2,000 per claim.
+The claimant shall provide estimates or receipts for the damaged property for which reimbursement is requested.

+The maximum reimbursement for damaged clothing is \$500.
 This shall be considered as part of the \$2,000 maximum award for damaged property.
 Damaged clothing may be reimbursed as follows:

-- a) Pants, jeans or skirt \$60 maximum per item; - b) Shorts or capri pants \$40 maximum per item; - c) Dresses \$80 maximum per item; - d) Shirts and tops \$50 maximum per item; - e) Footwear \$100 maximum per pair; - f) Jacket, coat or blazer \$100 maximum per item;
+Pants, jeans or skirt - \$60 maximum per item; Shorts or capri pants - \$40 maximum per item; Dresses - \$80 maximum per item; Shirts and tops - \$50 maximum per item; Footwear - \$100 maximum per pair; Jacket, coat or blazer - \$100 maximum per item; Underwear - \$10 maximum per item; Socks and hosiery - \$8 maximum per pair; Sleepwear - \$30 maximum; Bra- \$25 Purse - \$25 Wallet - \$15 Belt - \$30